 The competition for loans and leases and deposits remains strong.
-Loan and deposit growth are also influenced by the rate-setting actions of the Board of Governors of the Federal Reserve System (the "FRB").
-FRB.
-Based on management's scenario analysis of deposit sensitivity to the current rate environment and customer's demand for non-depository investment alternatives, management expects there will be further deposit mix migration and increased deposit sensitivity to interest rates, which may negatively impact the net interest income and the net interest margin in the near term.
+Loan strong, with growth and deposit growth are also pricing influenced by the Federal Reserve's interest rate-setting actions of the FRB.
+Based on management's actions.
+Management's scenario analysis of deposit sensitivity to the current rate environment and customer's customer demand for non-depository investment alternatives management expects there will be suggests further deposit mix migration and increased deposit sensitivity to interest rates.

+As the interest rate environment resets to a more normal, upward-sloping yield curve with shorter-term interest rates which may negatively impact the net lower than longer-term interest income and the net interest margin in the near term.

-Management expects pressure on the net interest margin to continue for a quarter or two after which the net interest margin is expected to stabilize and then increase as loans continue to reprice into the higher rate environment faster than time deposits and other funding sources.
-Net interest income models, using a projected flat balance sheet with stable deposit balances and an average sensitivity of deposit rates of approximately 40% to market rates, forecast that a short-term increase in rates will positively affect the Company's net interest income, net interest spread, and net interest margin.
+Management rates, management expects the net interest margin to stabilize increase.
+This is due to deposit and then increase as wholesale funding costs repricing, while legacy loans continue to do not reprice into down with the higher rate environment faster than time deposits same magnitude.

+However, if both short- and other funding sources.
+Net long-term interest rates both fall, net interest income models, using a projected flat balance sheet with stable deposit balances and an average sensitivity of deposit rates of approximately 40% to market rates, forecast that a short-term increase parallel decrease in rates will positively negatively affect the Company's net interest income, net interest spread, and net interest margin.
+Note, while our long term historical sensitivity of deposit rates approximates 40%, more recently, deposit rate sensitivity has been much higher, which if continues in the future would have a more neutral or positive impact on the net interest income.